Evidence in the death of Uta von Schwedler.

 In this case the ex husband of Uta, Johnny Brickman Wall, was convicted in Salt Lake City of murdering her and staging her suicide.

-Media in Salt Lake City seem to have leaned heavily toward the prosecution, but a CBS documentary presented other aspects of the case.
+Media in Salt Lake City seem to have leaned heavily to favoring the prosecution, but a CBS documentary presented other facts in the case.

 Like the Esar Met case, this case relied on the prosecutor's ability to fabricate a demon that does not seem to have existed.
 The prosecutor, and later the appeal judge, do this by being the gatekeepers of information and credibility for the jury.
 The public trusts the prosecutor and judge to accurately present facts, but that is clearly not what the prosecutor and judge did.

-Below are the simple facts of the case, based on news articles.
+Below are some facts about the case, based on news articles.

 1 The couple separated, supposedly due to her having an affair.
 They each went on to other relationships which did not work out.
 She was in a relationship of sorts when she died.
 This final relationship looks sort of opportunistic and was probably a negative factor in her life.